EvHaus/haus.gg/README.md

 ## Development

-- Run `pnpm dev` to launch local server
+- Run `bun dev` to launch local server

 Then open http://localhost:3000/ to see the app.